metzmitchell/rowan-remodeler-playbook/docs/05-messaging-and-positioning/copywriting/03-CONTENT-GUIDELINES/Prompting Guidelines.md

     *   **LinkedIn:** CTAs might involve connecting, sending a message, visiting a professional website, or downloading a whitepaper.
 "Prompt: 'End with a CTA encouraging viewers to connect with you for a deeper discussion on optimizing construction workflows.'"
     *   **Instagram/Facebook:** CTAs often involve visiting a link in bio, commenting with an answer to a question, or tagging someone who needs to see the video.
 "Prompt: 'The CTA should be to visit the link in our bio for a free downloadable template related to [topic].'"
     *   **Twitter/X:** CTAs might be to retweet, quote tweet with a comment, or visit a shortened link.
 "Prompt: 'The CTA should encourage viewers to retweet if they found the tip on [topic] useful.'"
     *   **YouTube Shorts:** CTAs often ask viewers to like, subscribe, and comment, or visit a link in the description.
-"Prompt: 'Include a CTA to subscribe for more quick construction tech tips and visit https://tools.[Your Consultancy].build for free resources.'"
+"Prompt: 'Include a CTA to subscribe for more quick construction tech tips and visit https://tools.yourconsultancy.build for free resources.'"

 4.  **Visual and Audio Cues (Implied in Script):**
     *   While not directly part of the text prompt for the AI, the script should be written with the understanding that different platforms have different default audio settings (e.g., sound on/off) and visual engagement patterns.
 For instance, scripts for Instagram might need to be more visually descriptive or rely less on audio narration if captions are key.